KristianColville1/my-snake/README.md

 # My Snake

 ## About
-This is the third of seven repositories.
+This is the fourth of seven repositories.
 Each was created with the intended purpose of developing JavaScript skills.
 Currently, these projects are desktop-based with a final edition being completed for all screen sizes.
 This project is for practising game development using JavaScript in a web browser.

 I am essentially time-bound to a project deadline with Code Institute at the moment of creating these repositories, & my goal is to learn JavaScript as crazily fast as possible.
 I have experience with Object Orientated languages; I possess the advantage of knowing the fundamentals of 'OO' programming.